chicolucio/truth-table-generator/README.md

 ### Importing and syntax

-First, let's import the module. `ttg` stands for *truth-table-generator*.
+First, let's import the package. `ttg` stands for *truth-table-generator*.

 ```python
 import truth_table as ttg